Pakistan avoids FATF 'black list,' gets stern warning | DW | 18.10.2019

 Being "blacklisted" by the 37-nation bloc could have serious implications for Pakistan's already fragile economy, as possible sanctions would not allow the country from seeking the financial loans it needs on a regular basis.

-FATF could also decide to keep the South Asian country on its "gray list," which would mean that it believes that Pakistan's financial system continues to pose a risk to the international financial system because of "strategic deficiencies" in its ability to prevent terror financing and money laundering.
+FATF's Friday decision to keep the South Asian country on its "gray list" until February shows that the body believes that Pakistan's financial system continues to pose a risk to the international financial system because of "strategic deficiencies" in its ability to prevent terror financing and money laundering.

 Read more: Global terror watchlist: Will Pakistan change its Afghanistan policy?